 Further evidence for active gap filling comes from the filled-gap condition in Japanese, which included a filled-gap PP that specifies the location of the embedded clause event (e.g., kouen-de "park-at").
-Here, adults systematically adopted the main clause interpretation, because the syntactic position for the locative PP is already occupied in the embedded clause, and it effectively forces the main clause association.
-However, 5-year-olds provided the embedded clause interpretation as often as they did in the ambiguous condition, suggesting that they could not undo the strong bias to associate the fronted wh-phrase with the embedded clause VP.
-This finding receives a straightforward explanation if we assume that the fronted wh-phrase was incrementally associated with the embedded clause VP, and this initial analysis could not be revised due to the immature sentence revision abilities in 5-year-olds (Trueswell et al., 1999).
-Additional support is presented by Lassotta, Omaki, Panizza, Villata, and Franck (2012), who investigated the French translation of sentences like (3) that consisted of the same word order as the English question.
+Here, adults systematically adopted the main clause (i.e. second VP) interpretation, because the syntactic position for the locative PP is already occupied in the embedded clause, and it effectively forces the main clause association.
+However, 5-year-olds provided the embedded clause (i.e. first VP) interpretation in the filled-gap condition as often as they did in the ambiguous condition, suggesting that they could not inhibit the strong bias to associate the fronted wh-phrase with the embedded clause VP, despite the presence of the overt PP that blocks this embedded clause interpretation.
+Even though this interpretation data is an offline measure, there are two reasons why this finding could be interpreted as strong evidence for active association of the wh-phrase with the embedded clause VP.
+First, if children are not incrementally completing the filler-gap dependency, and instead are waiting until the main clause VP (the second VP) to decide where the wh-phrase should be interpreted, it is extremely odd that they ignore the presence of the overt PP in the embedded clause.
+Second, this comprehension pattern closely resembles the pattern observed in the PP attachment study (e.g. Put the frog on the napkin in the box) by Trueswell et al. (1999).
+Here, the incremental destination analysis of the ambiguous PP was disconfirmed by subsequent input, but children simply preserved the initial, incremental analysis.
+In other words, children prioritize preservation of the incremental analysis over incorporation of cues that force them to revise their initial analysis; this explains why Japanese children were insensitive to the overt PP in the embedded clause.

+Additional support is presented by Lassotta, Omaki, Panizza, Villata, and Franck (2012).
+They investigated the French version of sentences like (3) that consisted of the same word order as the English question.
 Here too, French-speaking 6-year-olds preferred the main clause association in the ambiguous condition, and moreover, when the main clause VP contained a filled-gap PP that specified the location of the main clause event, children still entertained the main clause association.
-This corroborates the observation that children generally fail to undo their first-VP association bias for filler-gap dependency processing.
+This corroborates the observation that children generally fail to undo their first-VP association for filler-gap dependency processing.